Moose: testing the setter and getter

 ok 1 - An object of class 'Person' isa 'Person' ok 2 - setter ok 3 - getter ok 4 - An object of class 'Person' isa 'Person' ok 5 ok All tests successful.
 Files=1, Tests=5, 0 wallclock secs ( 0.04 usr 0.01 sys + 0.25 cusr 0.02 csys = 0.32 CPU) Result: PASS

-We can see the 5 test-units.
+We can see the 5 test-cases.
 As you can see each one of them has a name (after the -), except the last one, where I left out the name.
 You can also see that isa_ok does not need an extra parameter as it automatically generates one from the second parameter.